 How much ability have your players been given by nature and just how much of a difference can you make to them?
 What makes a professional football player?
 Or perhaps a more relevant question to ask a junior football coach is what role can you play in making a future professional football player?

 Exactly how much of an input and Influence can or should you have, or has the end point of their journey already been pre-determined by genetics?

-As a soccer coach you are constantly thinking about the affect you have on the players you are working with in order to make them the best that they can be and how you can improve your coaching to achieve this.
+As a grassroots football coach you are constantly thinking about the effect you have on the players you are working with in order to make them the best that they can be and how you can improve your coaching to achieve this.

 This means you often find yourself looking deeply into the vast range of nuances that come together to contribute to an individual player’s development and you challenge yourself to come up with the perfect balance between hard work, technical training and playing experience.
 This in itself is no easy task.